Zoom H2

-The Zoom H2 is a pocket-sized recorder with four microphone capsules on top.
+The Zoom H2 was the direct predecessor of the H2n.
+It is a pocket-sized recorder with four microphone capsules on top.
 These are arranged as two pointing forwards at 90 degrees apart, and two facing backwards separated by 120 degrees.
-Recordings are saved onto an SD card, for which 4GB capacity is easy to come by, and 8GB is now available.
+Recordings are saved onto an SD card.
 The device can record a stereo file from either the front or the rear capsule pair, or their combination, or it can record both pairs into two stereo files simultaneously for quad surround.
 It also has a range of sample rates available.
 An intriguing aspect is that it only has three spot settings for the sensitivity (a continuous level control that appears to be available is only a digital gain after the ADC, and so has no influence on clipping).
-The device will only write 2GB files; longer recordings can be made, and the device will swap to a new file - but there will be a substantial gap of several seconds while it organises this.
+The device will only write 2GB files; longer recordings can be made, and the device will swap to a new file - a recent firmware update added buffering so that there is no gap between successive files.

-It is a rather obvious question whether we can make use of this device to record horizontal B-format, or rather, whether we can extract horizontal B-format from its quad output.
-I have decided to try, but my approach is thoroughly simplistic: I just assume that the capsules are perfectly coincident, and that they are ideal cardioids.
-Given these assumptions, it is quite easy to work out a combinations of sums and differences at varying levels that will cancel out the unwanted signals and leave each of the required components.
-It would be even easier if all the capsules were at right angles; it might even be worth trying to modify the device to make this so, for greater symmetry in particular - but I haven't.
+It was a rather obvious question whether we could make use of the H2 to record horizontal B-format, or rather, whether we could extract horizontal B-format from its quad output.
+I decided to try, but my approach was thoroughly simplistic: I just assumed that the capsules are perfectly coincident, and that they are ideal cardioids.
+Given these assumptions, it was quite easy to work out a combinations of sums and differences at varying levels that would cancel out the unwanted signals and leave each of the required components.
+It would have been even easier if all the capsules were at right angles; it might even be worth trying to modify the device to make this so, for greater symmetry in particular - but I haven't.

 A bit of Maths

-Consider each cardioid Lf, Rf, Lb, and Rb, to be a perfect combination of an omni signal and a figure of 8 signal of the same level; assume they are coincident (fine up to about 5kHz).
+Consider each cardioid Lf, Rf, Lb, and Rb, to be a perfect combination of an omni signal and a figure of 8 signal of the same level; assume they are coincident (this is already falling apart at about 5kHz).
 Simple trigonometry and the B-format definition show us that these correspond to B-format signals as follows:

 Lf = W * sqrt(2) + X * cos(45) + Y * cos(45) = 1.414W + 0.707X + 0.707Y